 Students are assigned lockers at fall registration.
 Students are not allowed to share lockers.
 Lockers are the property of the school and are to be used only for the purpose of storing school-related items (books, supplies, outdoor garments).
 Combination padlocks are also issued by the school to be used by the students.
+These locks are to remain with the assigned locker and are to be used for a student's entire high school career.
 Students may only use locks issued by the school unless a special circumstance exists and an administrator has given prior approval.
 Any other lock will be removed.
 If a student loses his/her lock, the student must pay for the replacement of the lock.